mareek/UUIDNext/README.md

 ## Resources

-[RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122) : The original standard for UUID Version 1 to 5.
+[RFC 9562](https://www.rfc-editor.org/rfc/rfc9562) : The new standard for UUID Version 1 to 8.

-[Draft new UUID RFC](https://github.com/ietf-wg-uuidrev/rfc4122bis) : The proposed updated standard that include UUID Version 6 to 8